Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Regularity results I and Sobolev spaces in the broad sense

 Note that the space $\dot F_{loc}(E)$ is considered in \cite[p.
 271]{FOT} and \cite[page 163]{CF}.
 As in \cite{FOT}, the elements of the space $\dot F_{loc}(W)$ may be called functions which are locally in $F(W)$ in the broad sense.
-By introducing the space $\dot{F}_{\chi,\text{loc}}(W)$ we want to express in a different way, comparing to $\dot{F}_{\text{loc}}(W)$, the fact that ``$u$ is in the energy space $F$ on the part $V$ of $W$''.
+By introducing the space $\dot{F}_{\chi,\text{loc}}(W)$ we want to express in a different manner, when comparing to $\dot{F}_{\text{loc}}(W)$, the fact that ``$u$ is in the energy space $F$ on parts $V$ of $W$''.
 Instead of demanding that $u$ may be extended from $V$ to $E$ in such a way that the extension belongs to $F$, we demand that its projection $\Pi_V(u)$ belongs to $F(V)\subset F$.
 This property better corresponds to the definition of a solution of \eqref{eq1.1}.

 Let $V\in\mathcal O_q$.
 In what follows we denote by $\mbox{Cap}_{\EE^V}$ the capacity associated with $\EE^V$.

 \begin{lemma} Let $V\in\OO_q $ and $\CC_V=\{U\in\OO_q : U\subset V,\, \mbox{\rm Cap}_{\EE^V}(U)<\infty\}$.
 Then there exists an increasing sequence $(U_n)_{n\ge1}\subset \mathcal C_V$ such that